llausa/t2a2/README.md

 - Target audience
-	The primary target audience is anyone looking for specific, advice on Health, Wealth or Relationships based on the experience Advice Givers may have.
+	The primary target audience is anyone looking for advice on Health, Wealth, Relationships or in General as well as topics that are managed by subject matter experts.

-	The other primary target audience is advice givers who feel they can contribute with advice on specific topics under the Health, Wealth and Relationship umbrellas.
+	The other primary target audience is advice givers (Advisors) who feel they can contribute with advice on specific topics either under the Health, Wealth, Relationship and General umbrellas or specific topics they specialize in.
 The idea behind targeting these users is to unlock their experiences at scale and reachable by anyone with an Internet connection.

 - Tech stack (e.g. html, css, deployment platform, etc) [Ruby on Rails](https://rubyonrails.org/) for Backend